Swapna Suresh's allegations: Cong, BJP want FIR to be registered against CPI(M) leaders | Politics

 - India

-The sexual assault charges raised by gold smuggling through diplomatic channel case prime accused Swapna Suresh against three prominent leaders of the ruling CPI(M) triggered a political controversy in Kerala on Saturday.
+The sexual assault charges raised by Swapna Suresh, prime accused in the sensational Kerala gold smuggling case, against three prominent leaders of the ruling CPI(M) triggered a political controversy in Kerala on Saturday.

 Opposition Congress and BJP leaders urged the police to register a case against the trio and asked the Left government to shed its silence over the issue.

-Suresh, while talking to a TV channel, had alleged on Friday that the leaders -- two former ministers and an ex-Assembly speaker -- had sought sexual favours from her.
+Suresh is the prime accused in the gold smuggling through diplomatic channel case of 2020 that was probed by multiple central agencies including the Enforcement Directorate (ED).
+She is currently on bail.
+While talking to a TV channel, she had alleged on Friday that the leaders -- two former ministers and an ex-Assembly speaker -- had sought sexual favours from her.

-However, neither the leaders nor the Marxist party reacted to the startling charges so far.
+However, neither the leaders nor the Marxist party has reacted to the startling charges so far.

 KPCC chief K Sudhakaran and Leader of Opposition in the state Assembly V D Satheesan said it has been seen in Kerala's history that an FIR gets registered and investigated when such grave allegations are levelled.

-Union Minister V Muraleedharan also opined that her revelations before the media should be considered as legal evidence and immediate action should be taken against the accused.
+Union Minister V Muraleedharan also opined that Suresh's revelations before the media should be considered as legal evidence and immediate action should be taken against the accused.

 ''Why the CPI(M) and the Chief Minister are not reacting to the charges raised by Swapna Suresh.
 She is talking with evidence.
 A case should be registered and the charges should be probed.
 There is absolutely no doubt about it,'' he told reporters here.